 The wishful thinker is also inclined to say, “But maybe there is a strong effect and it’s just erratic, hard for science to pin down!”

-But any strong effect that is so hard for science to pin-down that we can’t even prove it exists is also awkward or useless in practice.
-If a standardized treatment protocol can’t deliver the goods in a somewhat reliable fashion, it’s not really medicine — or at least it’s not medicine I want to spend my money on until its “erratic” nature is better understood.
+But it’s unlikely, and even if it’s real, erratic benefits that are so hard for science to pin-down that we can’t find any promising evidence that it exists also tend to be awkward or useless in practice.
+If a standardized treatment protocol can’t deliver the goods in a somewhat reliable fashion, it’s not really useful medicine — or at least it’s not medicine I want to spend my money on until its “erratic” nature is better understood.

 The science of painful problems is still surprisingly rudimentary and preliminary.
 We can try to critically assess it, and I do, but “replication needed” is usually all that really needs to be said.
 That covers all the bases.
 At the end of the day, if slightly promising results cannot be confirmed by other researchers, it doesn’t really matter what was wrong with the original research.
 Either a treatment works well enough to consistently produce impressive results … or it doesn’t.

 Controversy about many popular therapies is much ado about not much, and we’re mostly fighting over pathetic scraps of evidence.
 After decades of study, the effectiveness of a therapy should be clear and significant in order to justify its continued existence or “more study.”
 If it’s still hopelessly mired in controversy after so many years — more than a century in some cases (*cough* homeopathy *cough*) — how good can it possibly be?
 Why would anyone — patient or professional — feel enthusiastic about a therapy that can’t clearly show its superiority in a fair scientific test?
 Where’s the value in even debating a therapy that is clearly not working any miracles, that has a trivial benefit at best?